smorad/um_cisc_7026/lecture_08_recurrent.typ

   The output size depends on the signal length

 ==
-  If we want a single output, we should *pool* #pause
+  If we want a single output, we should use *pooling* #pause

   $ z(t) = f(x(t), bold(theta)) = mat(
     sigma(bold(theta)^top vec(1, x(0.1), x(0.2))),